 The story of the Clatsop Indians continues to be told to this day and it should be heard in oral history as well as recorded history from the mouths of the natives themselves.
 Looking beyond the history textbooks, as with all Native American Indian tribes, is the only way to know and understand their culture and their intrinsic value to the region.
 The Pacific Northwest is not a place for anthropological experiments.
 It is the home of the tribes who have been here for hundreds of generations.
+Many still claim they are the Clatsop are rightful occupants of the land and the newcomers are merely interlopers.
 They are owed the respect of longevity and grace.

 The whites in Oregon owe a debt of gratitude to the Clatsop Indians for being exemplary stewards of the land and the rivers.
 They have helped the rest of us in the region to be more conscious of the impact that all immigrants and settlers have had on the land they have seized as private property.
-The Clatsop deserve a seat at the table, as their voices must be heard in perpetuity.
+The Clatsop tribal members deserve a seat at the table, as they built the table to begin with and their voices must be heard in perpetuity.

 Just ended my second visit in two years in Seaside OR.
 I’m looking for more museums and learning opportunities about native tribes for myself and my kids.
 I find myself more interest in native history of an area more than the history of a town or damn that was built.